lstravers/traction-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The Traction was built by a team of 5 junior developers as the capstone project of the immersive Momentum Learning, Inc. coding program.
+The app seeks to aid the NC Harm Reduction Coalition and other groups in fighting the opioid crisis.
+It organizes community volunteers, captures data, and tracks the distribution of Naloxone (Narcan) kits utilizing QR codes.
+It vastly improves the efficiency and security of data collection and analysis.

-* Ruby version
+* Ruby version 5.2.1

 * System dependencies

 * Configuration

-* Database creation
+* Database PostgreSQL

-* Database initialization
+* Database initialization Heroku

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deployment: Heroku